seifeddinedridi/vpath/README.md

 VPath - Physically Based Volumetric Path Tracer
 =

-**VPath** is a small CUDA path tracer that fully solves the radiative transfer equation, which makes it capable of rendering complex lighting effects in an unbiased manner.
+**VPath** is a small CUDA path tracer that fully solves the radiative transfer equation, which makes it capable of rendering complex light effects in an unbiased manner.

 Features:
 -

 - Full Volumetric Scattering of light in homogeneous media
-- Accurate Monte Carlo Sub-surface Scattering
+- Accurate Monte Carlo Sub-surface scattering
-- GPU Acceleration using CUDA architecture
+- GPU Acceleration using the CUDA architecture
 - Diffuse BRDF
 - Fresnel Reflection/Refraction
 - Sphere primitives